 In 2007, Sylvia Scott moved from Boston, Massachusetts to Southern California.
 One of her best friends Rieva Lesonsky, Founder, and CEO of GrowBiz® Media had watched Sylvia make money for others while helping them accomplish their visions.
 She encouraged Sylvia to do something big with her creativity and talents to accomplish her own visions.
 Sylvia’s “sweet spot,” as Rieva called it, was entrepreneurship and equipping teenage girls with the knowledge and drive to start businesses while in high school.

 In 2009, Vanguard University in Costa Mesa, California held the first Realizing a Vision conference.
 It was evident from the attendees’ responses there was a need for the Girls’ C.E.O.
 Connection™ (Girls Creating Enterprising Organizations).
 Later that year, the second Realizing a Vision conference was held in Long Beach, California.
 These girls were then given the opportunity for one-on-one conversations with the speakers.
-Immediately after that conference, four ninth grade girls and one eighth grader applied to be on the newly formed Girls’ C.E.O.
+Immediately after that conference, several girls applied to be on the newly formed Girls’ C.E.O.
 Connection Young Women’s Advisory Team.

 In 2011, Sylvia and her team began interviewing young female entrepreneurs who started businesses in high school or college.
-The video interviews introduce Gen Z high school girls to the patterns, characteristics, and skills accomplished female entrepreneurs attributed to their success.
+The video interviews introduce members of Generation Z high school girls to the patterns, characteristics, and skills accomplished female entrepreneurs attribute to their success.

 By 2015 interest in the organization had increased and Sylvia Scott decided to restructure Girls’ C.E.O.
 Connection.™ because interest in the organization had increased.
 Therefore, a website was needed rather than a blog.
 The video interviews were to continue while the podcast channel, Enterprising Young Females went into the planning stage for 2016 and 2017.
 The Young Women’s Advisory Team was renamed to Ambassadors.

 – Testimonial –